 Now available for iOS too, not just for Android users, Photo Editor Pro has some of the best reviews on the Google Play store and is a great option if you’re looking to edit photos and create collages on your phone.
 It’s easy to use, with lots of great examples, and has the ability to correct skin blemishes, give images a warmer look, remove backgrounds, or even produce an AI cartoon version of your subject.

-There are a range of templates available, great if you want to create something quickly, and the collages feature is so quick and easy to use.
-Some of the more advanced features, such as ToonTap, are actually adverts, and take you to other software from the same company, but apart from this, it’s difficult to find anything to complain about.
+There is a range of templates available, great if you want to create something quickly, and the collages feature is so quick and easy to use.
+Some of the more advanced features, such as ToonTap, are actually adverts and take you to other software from the same company, but apart from this, it’s difficult to find anything to complain about.

 Best for Instax users: INSTAX UP!